goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.9 Have very few end-to-end tests that spans the whole system

+:white_check_mark: **Do:**
-:white_check_mark: **Do:** Although E2E (end-to-end) usually means UI-only testing with real browser, they also mean tests that stretch the entire system including the real backend.
-The later type of tests are highly valuable as they cover integration bugs between frontend and backend that might happen due to wrong understanding of the exchange schema.
+Although E2E (end-to-end) usually means UI-only testing with a real browser, they also mean tests that stretch the entire system including the real backend.
+The latter type of tests is highly valuable as they cover integration bugs between frontend and backend that might happen due to a wrong understanding of the exchange schema.
 They are also an efficient method to discover backend-to-backend integration issues (e.g. Microservice A sends the wrong message to Microservice B) and even to detect deployment failures - there are no backend frameworks for E2E testing that are as friendly and mature as UI frameworks like [Cypress](https://www.cypress.io/) and [Pupeteer](https://github.com/GoogleChrome/puppeteer).
-The downside of such tests is the high cost of configuring an environment with so many component, and mostly their brittleness - given 50 microservices, even if one fails then the entire E2E just failed.
+The downside of such tests is the high cost of configuring an environment with so many components, and mostly their brittleness - given 50 microservices, even if one fails then the entire E2E just failed.
 For that reason, we should use this technique sparingly and probably have 1-10 of those and no more.
-That said, even small number of E2E tests are likely to catch the type of issues they are targeted for - deployment & integration faults.
+That said, even a small number of E2E tests are likely to catch the type of issues they are targeted for - deployment & integration faults.
 It's advisable to run those over a production-like staging environment

 <br/>